iron-software/IronPdfNode.Examples/examples/html-headers-and-footers/README.md

 ***Based on <https://ironpdf.com/examples/html-headers-and-footers/>***

-Set up rendering options to include HTML elements in the headers and footers when producing a PDF document with IronPDF.
-Iron Software offers this library for sophisticated PDF generation and editing capabilities.
+Enhance the appearance of your PDF documents by adding HTML headers and footers using IronPDF, a robust library from Iron Software designed for sophisticated PDF creation and modification.

-Start by defining your header content, which can include a divider line and an HTML snippet.
-You should also set the maximum height for the header using the versatile PDF rendering options available in IronPDF.
-In a similar fashion, establish your footer content by utilizing the `htmlHeader` property from IronPDF.
+Start by creating a header that includes a dividing line and an HTML snippet.
+Set the desired maximum height for the header utilizing the powerful PDF rendering capabilities of IronPDF.
+For the footer, you can utilize the `htmlHeader` property offered by IronPDF to define its content.

-Keep in mind that the heights of the header and footer are not automatically determined, which may result in them overlapping with the primary HTML content.
-Adjust the margins to ensure that both the header and footer are correctly aligned without encroachment.
+It's important to remember that IronPDF does not automatically adjust to detect the dimensions of headers and footers.
+This lack of automatic sizing can result in overlaps with the main body of your HTML content.
+To avoid this, adjust the margins to ensure that both the header and footer are positioned correctly within the document layout.

-For additional insights on how to configure headers, footers, or to delve into more features, visit the [IronPDF Official Website](https://ironpdf.com/docs/).
+For additional guidance on setting up headers and footers, or to delve into more of IronPDF's functionalities, visit the [IronPDF Official Website](https://ironpdf.com).